ksh01p/ksh01p/README.md

 - **Tech Stack:** Spring Boot, Spring Security, MySQL

 ### 4. HCI Summarization Program
-- **Description:** Built a backend that automatically summarizes and organizes study content using Whisper API and ChatGPT
+- **Description:** Built a platform that automatically summarizes and organizes study content using Whisper API and ChatGPT.
+  Implemented both the **backend (Flask)** and the **frontend (React)**, enabling users to interactively record voice input, view summarized content, and receive outputs in diary, summary, or poem formats.
 - **Period:** 2025.03–2025.06
-- **Tech Stack:** Flask
+- **Tech Stack:** Flask, React

 ### 5. SWE Hansuleang Program
 - **Description:** Developed a review platform for Handong University’s cafeteria and food delivery services